 All of these phrases describe a person with normal weight yet show signs of metabolic syndrome.
 What led me to discover this health condition?
 It would have been my fate if I ignored the abnormal results of my blood test and took the advice of my doctor who was the least bit concerned about these results.

 My doctor’s reaction exactly fit the description of the current health care system, defined as sick care instead of health care.
 Here’s an excerpt from an article posted in the Boston Globe,

 The foundation of our current health care system is the treatment of illness and disease rather than the promotion of good health.
 If we created the conditions to make it possible for people to take better care of themselves, countless medical conditions such as type II diabetes, certain cancers, heart disease, and obesity could be prevented (1).

-Because my results weren’t at the levels where I could be officially diagnosed as “Type 2 diabetic” or as someone with “High Triglycerides”, my doctor didn’t see it as an urgency.
+Because my results weren’t at the levels where I could be officially diagnosed with type 2 diabetes or as someone with high triglycerides, my doctor didn’t see it as an urgency.
 Disappointed, I left the clinic with a sense of commitment to search for answers.
 This led me to find out more how a normal weight (‘Skinny’) doesn’t automatically equate to healthy.

 Discover the risk factors of metabolic syndrome and see if you fit the description!

 The two test results that got my attention were the Hemoglobin A1C test and Triglycerides from a lipid profile test.
 These are two of the six factors listed below to keep an eye on.
 As you continue to read, you will notice a common thread among these factors, namely insulin resistance.